ankitaduttagupta/ankitaduttagupta/README.md

 👨 Student of Grey Atom School of Data Science, Mumbai since October -2019

-💻 I have a keen interest to work on Advanced chatbot processing and optimisation with NLP;
+💻 I have a keen interest to work on NLP related fields;

-🌱 I’m currently learning Deeplearning and C++

 🤔 I’m looking for help with Data Structures and Algorithms